ahadprogamer/DWCS/README.md

 ---

+## Project Status & Stability

+DWCS is an **experimental prototype** and should not currently be considered production-ready.

+The goal of this release is to share the architecture, implementation, and ideas behind the system, gather feedback, and allow others to experiment with or improve it.
+While the core functionality has been implemented, the project has not undergone the level of testing required for production environments.

+### Server Mode

+The server-coordinated mode has been tested through local development and integration testing (primarily using local instances during development).
+It has been sufficient for validating the architecture and implementation, but it **has not been tested in a real production environment or under large-scale workloads**.

+Although the implementation is functional, it should be treated as experimental software rather than production infrastructure.

+### Peer Mode

+The peer-to-peer mode is significantly more experimental.

+It demonstrates the intended decentralized synchronization model and has been implemented as a working proof of concept, but it **has not been extensively tested for real-world networking conditions, large peer counts, hostile environments, or long-running deployments**.

+Developers interested in using peer mode should expect to evaluate, test, and potentially modify it for their own requirements.

+### Expectations

+DWCS is released to share an experimental backend architecture—not as a finished networking solution.

+If you choose to build on top of it:

+* Expect APIs and internal behavior to evolve.
+* Perform your own testing and validation.
+* Benchmark under your expected workloads.
+* Review the implementation before deploying it in production.
+* Contribute improvements if you believe the architecture can be strengthened.

+The project is intended to grow through experimentation and community feedback over time.

 # Acknowledgements

 DWCS was originally developed as the networking and synchronization foundation for a future open-world VR project.

 The backend has been released independently so that its architecture can be explored, evaluated, and improved outside of that game.